 Our reaction to our circumstances nearly always dictates the experience and its outcome.
 Yes, we have that much power in our own process.

 ©2011 by Meg Blackburn Losey, Ph.D.
 All rights reserved.

 Reprinted with permission of the publisher, Weiser Books,

 Touching the Light: Healing Body, Mind, and Spirit by Merging with God Consciousness by Meg Blackburn Losey.

 How is it that miracles happen?
 Is spontaneous healing really possible?
 Why is it that some illnesses don't...
-Meg Blackburn Losey brings the reader into previously unknown worlds of healing and explains not only how energy healing is possible but how it works.
 This book is the quintessential instruction manual for holistic healing in the third dimension and beyond!